 84A.
 Security relating to mining lease

+(1) The applicant for a mining lease shall lodge at the office of the mining registrar, within the prescribed period, a security for compliance with —

+(a) the conditions to which the mining lease, if granted, will from time to time be subject; and

+(b) the provisions of this Part and the regulations.

-(1) The Minister may require the holder of a mining lease to lodge at the office of the mining registrar or the Department at Perth, within such period as the Minister specifies in writing, a security for compliance with conditions imposed in relation to the lease under section 84.
+(2) The Minister may require the holder of a mining lease to lodge at the office of the mining registrar or the Department at Perth, within such period as the Minister specifies in writing, an additional security for compliance with conditions imposed in relation to the lease under section 84.

-(2) A security referred to in subsection (1) shall be in accordance with and subject to section 126.
+(3) A security referred to in subsection (1) or (2) shall be in accordance with and subject to section 126.

+(4) A mining lease shall not be granted unless a security has been lodged by the applicant for the mining lease in accordance with subsection (1).

+(5) Notwithstanding section 154(1), an applicant for a mining lease who fails to comply with subsection (1) does not commit an offence against this Act.

-[Section 84A inserted by No. 17 of 1999 s.
-15(1).]
+[Section 84A inserted by No. 39 of 2004 s.
+39(1).]

 85. Rights of holder of mining lease

-(1) Subject to this Act, a mining lease authorises the lessee thereof and his agents and employees on his behalf to —
+(1) Subject to this Act and to any conditions to which the mining lease is subject, a mining lease authorises the lessee thereof and his agents and employees on his behalf to —

 (a) work and mine the land in respect of which the lease was granted for any minerals;